-- For both Tier 1 and Tier 2 nominations, list all research contributions produced over the last five years, following the CRC subheadings. - If you qualify for the CV length extension provision, indicate this at the beginning of this section and refer reviewers to the "Interruptions and Personal Circumstances" section of the CV Detail on the Convergence Portal.
+- List all research contributions produced over the last five years (Tier 2) or seven years (Tier 1), following the CRC subheadings. - If you qualify for the CV length extension provision, indicate this at the beginning of this section and refer reviewers to the "Interruptions and Personal Circumstances" section of the CV Detail on the Convergence Portal.
 Please note: nominations that qualify for the CV length extension must include a formal, signed letter from the institution. - For junior applicants, make sure you include a sufficient number of papers that you have published independently of your former supervisors. - The Secretariat will accept supplemental information after the nomination deadline date for updates regarding publications, research support, and other contributions.
 The Secretariat will use this information according to its internal guidelines.